 Early Notables of the Berray family (pre 1700)

 Outstanding amongst the family at this time was Benedict Burgh (fl.
 1472), English clerk and translator, Rector of Sandon, Essex, in 1440, Archdeacon of Colchester in 1465, a prebendary of St. Paul's in 1472; Stephen Borough (1525-1584), an English navigator, born on an estate of the some name in the parish of Northam, Devonshire, on 25 Sept.
 1525.
 His son, Christopher Borough (fl.
 1579-1587), was the chronicler of one of the most interesting journeys into Persia recorded in the pages of Hakluyt.

 Stephen's younger brother William Borough (1536-1599), was also an English navigator and author, born at Northam, Devonshire, in 1536...

 Migration of the Berray family to Ireland

 Some of the Berray family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Berray family to the New World and Oceana
+Migration of the Berray family

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Berray or a variant listed above: Anthony Burroes, who arrived in Virginia in 1617, three years before the "Mayflower."
 John Burrowes and his wife Bridget, who came to Virginia in 1620.